If you’re facing drug charges in Colorado, you have a right to qualified representation no matter how severe the offense.

 Colorado Drug Crime Penalties and Sentencing

 - Petty offenses are punishable by the fine amount assigned to the offense in the Colorado Code.
-Petty drug offenses include things like public consumption of marijuana or possession of drug paraphernalia.
+Petty drug offenses include things like public consumption of marijuana or illegal possession of drug paraphernalia.

 - Misdemeanors are more serious than petty offenses but less serious than felonies.
 Drug misdemeanors are either DM1 or DM2.